bnhr/vreaks/README.md

 After installation, you can start developing your SPA project:

-1. Run the development server: `pnpm run dev`
+1. Run the development server: `bun run dev`
 2. Open your browser and visit `http://localhost:5173`
 3. Start editing the files in the `src` directory.
 The changes will be reflected in real-time.

+## Contributions and Discussions

+This project is intended as a personal learning and experimentation space, so **I do not accept contributions or pull requests**.
+However, I'm open to discussions or suggestions regarding the design choices and technical decisions made in this project.

+If you have ideas or questions about the project, feel free to open an issue or start a discussion in the repository.
+Constructive feedback is always appreciated!

 ## Todo